sfigg/commercialization-public/docset/customize/mdm/developersetup-csp.md

 <p style="margin-left: 20px">The node that describes the credentials that are used for basic authentication with the Windows Device Portal.

 <a href="" id="deviceportal-authentication-username"></a>**DevicePortal/Authentication/BasicAuth/Username**
-<p style="margin-left: 20px">A string value that describes the username to use when performing basic authentication with the Windows Device Portal.
+<p style="margin-left: 20px">A string value that specifies the user name to use when performing basic authentication with the Windows Device Portal.
+The user name must contain only ASCII characters and cannot contain a colon (:).

 <p style="margin-left: 20px">The only supported operation is Replace.

 <a href="" id="deviceportal-authentication-password"></a>**DevicePortal/Authentication/BasicAuth/Password**
-<p style="margin-left: 20px">A string value that describes the password to use when authenticating requests against the Windows Device Portal.
+<p style="margin-left: 20px">A string value that specifies the password to use when authenticating requests against the Windows Device Portal.

 <p style="margin-left: 20px">The only supported operation is Replace.